There are many ways to get around New York: metro, bus, taxi, CitiBike, and perhaps you never heard about this one, but

 Until recently, you could not see much in the island.
 There was a prison, several hospitals and an asylum.

 The island has recently become a housing area with residential apartments.
 Now a little over 10,000 people live on the island.

-In the extreme tip of the island, to the south, there is a beautiful park at the extreme tip of the island.
+To the south, there is a beautiful park at the extreme tip of the island.
 It is the FDR Four Freedoms Park (Franklin Delano Roosevelt Four Freedoms Park).
 It is a lovely, simple place with many trees and a fantastic Manhattan view.
 It’s a different view than the ones you can see from Brooklyn, and there’s no better place to see the United Nations headquarters.
 You can also enjoy the panorama on the Chrysler Building, the Empire State Building, and the Queensboro Bridge.

 On the other side, you will see a part of Queens, and if you look to the south, you can see the Manhattan Bridge and the Brooklyn Bridge.

 What you need to know before going to Roosevelt Island

 As for the rate, the huge advantage is that the cable car can be paid with your MetroCard.
 It is an original and inexpensive experience.

 If you do not have much time, do not worry because the tram round-trip ride plus the promenade through the park with a photo session won’t take you longer than one hour 😉

 I highly recommend this tour on Roosevelt Island!

 You’ll enjoy a very different view of New York, and the best thing is that the tram rate is included in your Unlimited MetroCard 😉